Lexxeous/technical_references/CAN/CAN Management.md

     - Balanced signaling
       - current flowing in each signal line is equal but opposite in direction, resulting in electric field-canceling that is the key to low noise signal emissions (especially in twised pair cabling)
   - Error Confinement
+    - A node can voluntarily remove itself from the CAN bus if it generates continuous errors, to avoid dead-lock on the bus.
+      - Error Active State
+      - Error Passive State
+      - Bus Off State
   - Error Detection
   - Low Cost
+  - Low Complexity
   - Automatic Re-transmission of Faulty Messages
   - Automatic Disconnect from Faulty Nodes
   - Multi-Master Protocol